MC-Notes/backend/README.md

-## Backend repository.
+# Backend repository
-Tags represent a workflow version.
+Tags represent a workflow versions.
+This repository holds the different version of the backend to be used by the volumes.
+The volumes define the backend version to use in their `mc_notes.yml` file.

 ## Environment variables
 Environment variables for backends are available in every script.
 We source scripts from the main thread to retain environment variables.
 Variables are: